MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-links-joins.md

 ### Set the SqlJoinType Property

-The SqlJoinType property the determines which records to combine into the results, based on the values of the fields that are linked by the DataItemLink property.
+The [SqlJoinType Property](properties/devenv-SqlJoinType-property.md) the determines which records to combine into the results, based on the values of the fields that are linked by the DataItemLink property.
 You use this property to limit the records that are included in the resulting dataset based on the specified conditions.
 By default, the SqlJoinType property is `LeftOuterJoin`, so if you omit this property, a `LeftOuterJoin` is performed.

 > [!TIP]
 > In SQL join statements, tables are designated as either left or right.
 In AL query objects, because data items are arranged vertically, when joining data items, the *left* corresponds to the upper data item (table) and *right* corresponds to the lower data item (table).

 ### Linking More Than Two Data Items

 A query links data items in the order that they appear in AL, starting from the top and then working downward.
 When you have more than two data items, lower data items are linked to the resulting dataset of the linked data items above it.
 For example, when you link the first two data items, the query generates a dataset.
-When you add another data item, it is linked to the dataset of the first linked pair of data items, where it applies the conditions that are specified by its DataItemLink property and SqlJoin property.
+When you add another data item, it is linked to the dataset of the first linked pair of data items, where it applies the conditions that are specified by its [DataItemLink Property](properties/devenv-DataItemLink-query-property.md) and [SqlJoinType Property](properties/devenv-SqlJoinType-property.md).
 The following code adds another data item to the sample query:

 ```